OAI/OpenAPI-Specification/CONTRIBUTING.md

 Schemas are only changed _after_ the specification is changed.
 Changes are made to the YAML versions on the `main` branch.
-The JSON versions are generated when publised to the spec site, at which time the `WORK-IN-PROGRESS` URI placeholders are replaced with the publication date.
+The JSON versions are generated when published to the [spec site](https://spec.openapis.org/), at which time the `WORK-IN-PROGRESS` URI placeholders are replaced with the publication date.

 ### Authoritative source of truth